Robinpig/Note/docs/CS/CN/CN.md

 > A protocol defines the format and the order of messages exchanged between two or more communicating entities, as well as the actions taken on the transmission and/or receipt of a message or other event

-PDU
+Protocol Data Unit(PDU)

 SDU

 ### The Network Edge

 Furthermore, an increasing number of non-traditional “things” are being attached to the Internet as end systems.
+End systems are also referred to as *hosts*.
+Hosts are sometimes further divided into two categories: *clients* and *servers*.

 ### The Network Core

-the network core—the mesh of packet switches and links that interconnects the Internet’s end systems.
+The network core — the mesh of packet switches and links that interconnects the Internet’s end systems.

 Circuit Switching